nathancatania/website-2020/content/posts/deploy-zapp-with-intune/index.md

 3. Process the .app file and convert to .pkg (Intune can only work with pkg files on Mac OS)
 4. Wrap the .pkg file using the [Intune App Wrapping Tool](https://github.com/msintuneappsdk/intune-app-wrapping-tool-mac) (creates an `.intunemac` file)

-> **If you're using MacOS Catalina 10.15 or higher, you MUST use Z-App v2.1.X or above.** Catalina introduced the requirement that apps are notorized by their developers.
-Only Z-App releases v2.1 and above are notorized by Zscaler.
+> **If you're using MacOS Catalina 10.15 or higher, you MUST use Z-App v2.1.X or above.** Catalina introduced the requirement that apps are notarized by their developers.
+Only Z-App releases v2.1 and above are notarized by Zscaler.